Subasri-Viswanathan/bold-reports-kubernetes/helm/docs/configuration.md

 You can map mutiple domains in both Ingress Nginx and Istio like below.
 While mapping multiple domains you have to include the `appBaseUrl` in any of the matching host array.

-FOr multiple domain scenerio the `singleHost` secret will not be considered, you have to mention your secret inside `multipleHost` section.
+For multiple domain scenerio the `singleHost` secret will not be considered, you have to mention your secret inside `multipleHost` section.

 `Ingress Nginx`